pistacheio/pistache/README.md

 Pistache is released under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 Contributors are welcome!

-Pistache was originally created by Mathieu Stefani, but he is no longer actively maintaining Pistache.
-A team of volunteers has taken over.
-To reach the original maintainer, drop a private message to `@octal` in [cpplang Slack channel](https://cpplang.now.sh/).

-For those that prefer IRC over Slack, the rag-tag crew of maintainers idle in `#pistache` on Freenode.
+Pistache was originally created by Mathieu Stefani (`@octal`).
+He continues to contribute to the maintainence and development of Pistache, supported by a team of volunteers.
+The maintainers can be reached  in `#pistache` on [Libera.Chat](https://libera.chat/) (ircs://irc.libera.chat:6697).
 Please come and join us!

 The [Launchpad Team](https://launchpad.net/~pistache+team) administers the daily and stable Ubuntu pre-compiled packages.